-4.9 SIGHASH Transaction Hashing
+4.10 SIGHASH Transaction Hashing

 Bitcoin and Zcash use signatures and/or non-interactive proofs associated with transaction inputs to authorize spending.
 Because these signatures or proofs could otherwise be replayed in a different transaction, it is necessary to "bind" them to the transaction for which they are intended.
 This is done by hashing information about the transaction and (where applicable) the specific input, to give a SIGHASH transaction hash which is then used for the Spend authorization.
-The means of authorization differs between transparent inputs, inputs to Sprout JoinSplit transfers, and Sapling Spend transfers but for a given transaction version the same SIGHASH transaction hash algorithm is used.
+The means of authorization differs between transparent inputs, inputs to Sprout JoinSplit transfers, and Sapling Spend transfers or Orchard Action transfers, but for a given transaction version the same SIGHASH transaction hash algorithm is used.

-In the case of Zcash, the BCTV14 and Groth16 proving systems used are malleable, meaning that there is the potential for an adversary who does not know all of the auxiliary inputs to a proof, to malleate it in order to create a new proof involving related auxiliary inputs [DSDCOPS2001].
+In the case of Zcash, the BCTV14 and Groth16 and Halo 2 proving systems used are malleable, meaning that there is the potential for an adversary who does not know all of the auxiliary inputs to a proof, to malleate it in order to create a new proof involving related auxiliary inputs [DSDCOPS2001].
 This can be understood as similar to a malleability attack on an encryption scheme, in which an adversary can malleate a ciphertext in order to create an encryption of a related plaintext, without knowing the original plaintext.
-Zcash has been designed to mitigate malleability attacks, as described in §4.10 'Non-malleability (Sprout)' on p.
-38, §4.12 'Balance and Binding Signature (Sapling)' on p.
-39, and §4.13 'Spend Authorization Signature (Sapling)' on p.
-41.
+Zcash has been designed to mitigate malleability attacks, as described in § 4.11 'Non-malleability (Sprout)' on p.
+46, § 4.13 'Balance and Binding Signature (Sapling)' on p.
+47, and § 4.15 'Spend Authorization Signature (Sapling and Orchard)' on p.
+52.

 To provide additional flexibility when combining spend authorizations from different sources, Bitcoin defines several SIGHASH types that cover various parts of a transaction [Bitcoin-SigHash].
-One of these types is SIGHASH_ALL, which is used for Zcash-specific signatures, i.e. JoinSplit signatures, spend authorization signatures, and Sapling binding signatures.
+One of these types is SIGHASH_ALL, which is used for Zcash-specific signatures, i.e. JoinSplit signatures, spend authorization signatures, Sapling binding signatures, and Orchard binding signatures.
 In these cases the SIGHASH transaction hash is not associated with a transparent input, and so the input to hashing excludes all of the scriptSig fields in the non-Zcash-specific parts of the transaction.

 In Zcash, all SIGHASH types are extended to cover the Zcash-specific fields nJoinSplit, vJoinSplit, and if present joinSplitPubKey.
 These fields are described in §7.1 'Transaction Encoding and Consensus' on p.
-87. The hash does not cover the field joinSplitSig.
-After Overwinter activation, all SIGHASH types are also extended to cover transaction fields introduced in that upgrade, and similarly after Sapling activation.
+113. The hash does not cover the field joinSplitSig.
+After Overwinter activation, all SIGHASH types are also extended to cover transaction fields introduced in that upgrade, and similarly after Sapling activation and after NU5 activation.